shovel-kun/react-native-database-benchmarks/README.md

-# React Native Database Benchmarks
+# React Native Database Benchmarks (+ JSON benchmarks)

 A project to compare performance between various databases on React Native.

+This fork adds:

+- Test for JSON
+- Improved batching method for op-sqlite
+- Updated op-sqlite to latest version

 ## Install dependencies